MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management.md

 ms.reviewer: jroth
 ms.custom: "seo-lt-2019"
 ---
-# What is the SQL Server IaaS Agent Extension?
+# What is the SQL Server IaaS Agent extension?
 [!INCLUDE[appliesto-sqlvm](../../includes/appliesto-sqlvm.md)]

-The SQL Server IaaS Agent Extension (SqlIaasExtension) runs on Azure virtual machines to automate administration tasks.
+The SQL Server IaaS Agent extension (SqlIaasExtension) runs on SQL Server on Azure Virtual Machines (VMs) to automate management and administration tasks.

 This article provides an overview of the extension.
-To install the SQL Server IaaS extension to SQL Server on Azure VMs, see the articles for [Automatic installation](sql-vm-resource-provider-automatic-registration.md), [Single VM](sql-vm-resource-provider-register.md),  or [VMs in bulk](sql-vm-resource-provider-bulk-register).
+To install the SQL Server IaaS extension to SQL Server on Azure VMs, see the articles for [Automatic installation](sql-vm-resource-provider-automatic-registration.md), [Single VMs](sql-vm-resource-provider-register.md),  or [VMs in bulk](sql-vm-resource-provider-bulk-register).

 ## Overview

-The SQL Server IaaS Agent Extension is installed when you register your SQL Server VMs with the SQL VM resource provider.
-Registering with the resource provider creates the **SQL virtual machine** _resource_ within your subscription, which is a separate resource from the virtual machine resource.
-Unregistering your SQL Server VM from the resource provider will remove the **SQL virtual machine** _resource_ but will not drop the actual virtual machine.

-Deploying a SQL Server VM Azure Marketplace image through the Azure portal automatically registers the SQL Server VM with the resource provider.
-However, if you choose to self-install SQL Server on an Azure virtual machine, or provision an Azure virtual machine from a custom VHD, you should register your SQL Server VM with the resource provider for:
+The SQL Server IaaS Agent extension provides a number of benefits for SQL Server on Azure VMs:

-- **Feature benefits**: The SQL VM resource provider unlocks a number of automation feature benefits, such as automated backup and automated patching.
-See [Feature benefits](#feature-benefits) later in this article for more details.
+- **Feature benefits**: The extension unlocks a number of automation feature benefits, such as portal management, license flexibility, automated backup, automated patching and more.
+See [Feature benefits](#feature-benefits) later in this article for details.

-- **Portal management**: The SQL VM resource provider enables you to [manage your SQL Server VM in the Azure portal](manage-sql-vm-portal.md).

-- **Compliance**: The SQL VM resource provider offers a simplified method of fulfilling the requirement to notify Microsoft that the Azure Hybrid Benefit has been enabled as is specified in the product terms.
+- **Compliance**: The extension offers a simplified method of fulfilling the requirement to notify Microsoft that the Azure Hybrid Benefit has been enabled as is specified in the product terms.
 This process negates needing to manage licensing registration forms for each resource.

-- **Free**: Registering with the SQL VM resource provider in all three manageability modes is completely free.
+- **Free**: The extension in all three manageability modes is completely free.
 There is no additional cost associated with the resource provider, or with changing management modes.

-- **Simplified license management**: The SQL VM resource provider simplifies SQL Server license management, and allows you to quickly identify SQL Server VMs with the Azure Hybrid Benefit enabled using the [Azure portal](manage-sql-vm-portal.md), the Azure CLI, or PowerShell:
+- **Simplified license management**: The extension simplifies SQL Server license management, and allows you to quickly identify SQL Server VMs with the Azure Hybrid Benefit enabled using the [Azure portal](manage-sql-vm-portal.md), the Azure CLI, or PowerShell:

    # [Azure CLI](#tab/azure-cli)